-Do you want to know how an exterminator treats for termites?
+Do you want to know what all treatment for termites entails by a professional exterminator?
 Read the article below for a detailed description of the process a professional will take to treat your property for termites.

 Termites are wood-destroying insects that live in the soil.
 They are present in every state in the United States except for Alaska.
 Their part in nature is to digest decaying wood and turn it into nutritious soil.
 Specifically, they seek out areas that have moisture and cellulose materials like wood.
 Much like ants, they are social insects that randomly and continuously forage for food (wood).
 In Kansas, they are active throughout the whole year.
 They do not stop working in the winter time because the weather does not really affect their natural processes.
 The workers are blind because they live in tunnels.
 They follow complex chemical markers called pheromones which tell them where to go and what to do.
 Modern research has shown that termites will travel the length of a football field to gather food.

 The queen is capable of laying thousands of eggs every day to grow the colony, but the worker (white grubby looking insect) must feed and groom the queen and her subjects.
 The worker is the most abundant member of the colony and is responsible for damaging wood structures.They tear off small wood particles, digest the wood in their gut and feed it to the rest of the colony.
 Because termites are small and elusive, it can be hard to know when you need to treat for termites.
 Sometimes it is hard to know you have them until they have already caused substantial damage.

 How does a professional provide treatment for termites?